JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 - TIP: You can also set tone control to standard of 6 and then set your amps EQ accordingly to get some of the tone back.  and then hit the tone to 10 for a treble boost.
 I dont think this is smart though because it seems like the ccut from the tone pot removes the frequencies and you cant merely add them back if they arent there in the signal to the amp..
 I think this idea shows some promise though.
 - Similarly mounting a headphone amp inside a guitar would be clever like a fender mustang headphone amp INSIDE the fender pickguard so the controls were sticking out and so you could plug into the cables would be so cool.
 Kind of like the kay synth guitar
 - "I prefer the acoustic sounds with my Wilde "Q-Filter" over the Piezo sound, and that guitar would benefit from the mid-dip sounds it offers."
 Bill lawrence wilde q filter is awesome and is like unwinding your pickup with the tone knob rather than doing a coil split.
-- Installinig a Boost with Bartoliniis the chip https://bartolini.net/product/tc/
+- Installing a Boost with Bartoliniis the chip https://bartolini.net/product/tc/
 - orange drop .0223uf/100v cap
 - Instead of cts pots (too expensive but nice)Bourns audio for half price
 - Instead of sprague orange drops get Vishay orange drops for a fifth